Discovering DMR – 1

 They are joined by teams in countries worldwide that are bringing master servers online, as well as by other teams putting repeaters online.
 As of Nov 2016, there were more than 30 BrandMeister DMR Servers deployed, connecting hundreds of repeaters in more than 40 countries.

-As of early 2017, BrandMeister is just a bit more than a year old: development work began in 2014, and the first master servers went online in November of 2015.
+As of early 2017, BrandMeister was just a bit more than a year old: development work began in 2014, and the first master servers went online in November of 2015.
 It's spreading as fast as a wildfire, which I guess is appropriate since, in German, "Brandmeister" (little "m") means fire chief.

 From their wiki:

 BrandMeister is an operating software for master servers participating in a worldwide infrastructure network of amateur radio digital voice systems.… BrandMeister allows you to connect to MOTOROLA DMR-MARC and Hytera DMRplus networks, this means you can operate with other DMR amateur radio operators on both infrastructures at the same time.

 BrandMeister has a really nice, robust User Dashboard⩘ that includes activity meters, a real-time Last Heard page, and a fun feature called the Hose Line⩘ , which enables you to listen in on transmissions around the world, including drilling down to specific talkgroups.